Equity 1031 Exchange Blog

 • Primary residence with a guest house they use as a rental year round

-Eligibility of mixed-use properties for a 1031 exchange
+Eligibility of Mixed-Use Properties for a 1031 Exchange

 To qualify for a 1031 exchange, a property must be held primarily for business or investment purposes.
 For mixed-use properties, only the portion of the property used for income-producing activities qualifies for the exchange.
 The personal-use portion is excluded.